-The financial position of the Company, as at the year end, is shown in the Statement of Financial Position on page 16.
+The financial position of the Company, as at 31 December 2021, is shown in the statement of financial position on page 15.
 There have been no significant events since the year end.
 There are no plans to change the existing business model.